ricsatjr/dem-hydro-explorer/README.md

 This project is licensed under the **GNU General Public License v3.0** — see [LICENSE](LICENSE) for details.

-All dependencies are licensed under MIT, BSD, PSF, or Apache 2.0 terms, which are compatible with GPLv3.
+All dependencies are licensed under MIT, BSD, PSF, Apache 2.0, or HPND terms, which are compatible with GPLv3.